WHC text

 World Heritage City Celebration

-Why do we celebrate Philadelphia's role as a World Heritage City?
-Yes, being America’s first World Heritage City is a boost for Philadelphia’s business, culture, and tourism.
-But there’s more to it than that.
 The World Heritage City designation recognizes Philadelphia’s seminal role in modern democracy and significant cultural assets.
 But the title isn’t an end in itself.
 Instead, it’s the center of an ever-expanding circle.

 Each year, Philadelphia works with other World Heritage Cities to meet the challenges of the 21st century.
 The goal is to be positive, sustainable change models for all cities.

 It’s not just about government, though.
 It’s about bringing people together.
-Every year, our Global Events Calendar is filled withlocal heritage and cultural events presented by organizations large and small, including GPA.
+Every year, our Global Events Calendar is filled with local heritage and cultural events presented by organizations large and small, including GPA.

 We celebrate all of that: the energy that creates the events, and the energy that comes back out, doubled.
 Together, we expand the circle across Greater Philadelphia.